IBM-Cloud/ansible-collection-ibm/docs/ibm_hpcs.rst

 ------------
 The below requirements are needed on the host that executes this module.

-- IBM-Cloud terraform-provider-ibm v1.51.0
+- IBM-Cloud terraform-provider-ibm v1.65.1
-- Terraform v0.12.20
+- Terraform v1.5.5

 Parameters
 ----------

+  units (True, int, None)
+    (Required for new resource) The number of operational crypto units for your service instance

+  service_endpoints (False, str, None)
+    Types of the service endpoints.
+Possible values are `public-and-private`, `private-only`.

-  name (True, str, None)
+  plan (True, str, None)
-    (Required for new resource) A name for the HPCS instance
+    (Required for new resource) The plan type of the HPCS Instance

   revocation_threshold (True, int, None)
     (Required for new resource) Revocation Threshold Value

-  signature_server_url (False, str, None)
-    URL of signing service
+  admins (True, list, None)
+    (Required for new resource) Crypto Unit Administrators

   signature_threshold (True, int, None)
     (Required for new resource) Signature Threshold Value

-  admins (True, list, None)
-    (Required for new resource) Crypto Unit Administrators

-  failover_units (False, int, None)
-    The number of failover crypto units for your service instance

-  service (False, str, hs-crypto)
-    The name of the service offering `hs-crypto`

-  service_endpoints (False, str, None)
+  resource_group_id (False, str, None)
-    Types of the service endpoints.
-Possible values are `public-and-private`, `private-only`.
+    The resource group id

-  units (True, int, None)
+  name (True, str, None)
-    (Required for new resource) The number of operational crypto units for your service instance
+    (Required for new resource) A name for the HPCS instance

   tags (False, list, None)